 European and British / Irish Celtic culture and remains with colour photos and many maps.

 First Folio Society edition from the revised 1997 edition by Barry Cunliffe.

 Brick red cloth blocked in gilt Celtic designs, brown papered slipcase with gilt celtic sword and torc design.

 FINE hardback in FINE slipcase.

 Folio Society 2001 First Edition, xxvi 317pp + plates

-VG old copperplate ink inscription to fep, lightly rubbed boards.
+VG small cloth hardback with old copperplate ink inscription to fep, lightly rubbed boards.

 A complete anthropological study of fairy-lore in Wales, Ireland, Scotland, and Brittany.